Matrox-Imaging/SICK_RangerE_M10PP3/README.md

 **MIL Version** MIL 10 PP3

 **Description**
 Example demonstrating how to use a SICK Ranger E camera to feed mil3dmap module to generate depth maps.
+The project structure, including the xml and png files, aims to be copied "\Users\Public\Documents\Matrox Imaging\MIL\Examples" MIL installation directory to be displayed by the MIL example launcher.

 **Link**
 https://github.com/Matrox-Imaging/SICK_RangerE_M10PP3